One Night at Susie's: Plot

-Susie (Helen Ware), who runs a house for gangsters, is raising Dick Rollins, the son (Douglas Fairbanks Jr.) of a dead convict.
+Susie, who runs a house for gangsters, is raising Dick Rollins, the son of a dead convict.
 Susie has raised Dick well, making sure that he was not influenced by her gangster friends.
 She even gets him a job as press agent.
-Dick falls in love with Mary, a chorus girl, (Billie Dove).
+Dick falls in love with Mary, a chorus girl.
 When he announces his engagement, Susie becomes infuriated, because she believes that a girl of her type will urge him on to a life of crime.
 Her premonitions come to fruition.
-Hayes (John Loder), who is producing Mary's show, gives her an engagement party.
+Hayes, who is producing Mary's show, gives her an engagement party.
 Dick is called to work, however, and Mary attends the party alone.
 Hayes attempts to rape her, and she shoots him in self-defense.
 Despite Mary's protests, Dick confesses to the murder and is convicted for manslaughter.
 While he is in prison, he writes a play for Mary, who tries to find a producer for the play but is turned down everywhere.
-Knowing how much the play means to Dick, she makes a deal with David Drake (Claude Fleming), who is willing to produce the play only if she submits to his sexual advances.
+Knowing how much the play means to Dick, she makes a deal with David Drake, who is willing to produce the play only if she submits to his sexual advances.
 The play is a success and makes Mary a star, which makes Dick happy when he hears the news.
-Houlihan (James Crane), who had made advances to Mary previously but had been rejected, goes to Susie and tells her everything concerning Mary's sordid affair.
+Houlihan, who had made advances to Mary previously but had been rejected, goes to Susie and tells her everything concerning Mary's sordid affair.
 At first, when Susie confronts her, Mary denies everything., but she eventually confesses and Susie promises to keep the whole affair a secret.
 When Dick is finally released, the lovers are happily reunited.